JD Financial Aid

 General Policies and Requirements

-Students are, of course, expected to devote personal and family resources toward the cost of education .
-Where such resources do not exist or are inadequate, the Law School attempts to enable the student to attend by recommending that the student receive aid through external loan programs and/or by providing some aid directly.
-As long as nothing is errant in a student's credit history, financial need can usually be met through some source of funding.
+Students are, of course, expected to devote personal and family resources toward the cost of education.
+Where such resources do not exist or are inadequate, the Law School attempts to enable the student to attend by recommending that the student receive aid through external loan programs.
+As long as nothing is errant in a student's credit history, financial needs can usually be met through some source of funding.

 Students and families should recognize that loans will be a significant part of every student's financial aid package.
 Many students are reluctant to undertake what at first appears to be overwhelming loan burdens.
-It is important to understand that federal loans can be consolidated, and more reasonable repayment arrangements can be made.
+It is important to understand that federal loans can be consolidated.
+More reasonable repayment arrangements can be made via Federal Income-Driven Repayment Plans, and loan forgiveness may be possible under certain circumstances.
 However, incurring debt is a serious matter and the consequences should be considered before entering law school.

 Students are encouraged to talk with the Law School administration and faculty about the value of a Tulane legal education and likely income after graduation, and with the staff of the Law Financial Aid Office about the variety of repayment options.
 Students are also urged to gather together as many family resources as possible and to live as frugally as possible during law school in order to minimize the amount they must borrow.